PromyLOPh/guix-hpc-website/posts/activity-report-2018.md

 that even highly-complex models can be confidently transfered.

-Guix added support in its 0.13.0 release of mid-2017 for ARM's 64-bit aarch64 processors, which are becomming increasingly popular as a target for HPC clusters.
+Guix added support in its 0.13.0 release of mid-2017 for ARM's 64-bit aarch64 processors, which are becoming increasingly popular as a target for HPC clusters.
 Since then, several core linear algebra and maths libraries have had work done, thanks to [Cray Inc](http://www.cray.com/), to better support this architecture.